alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 Generally, the largest change with pairs have been the introduction of the the forward slash in the `symbol` field of the asset.

-Additionally, the crypto asset `name` field has also change the naming convention given its now a pair of two assets.
+Additionally, the crypto asset `name` field has also changed the naming convention given it's now a pair of two assets.

 {{< columns >}} <!-- begin columns block -->